Keren Lloyd Bright is a Senior Lecturer in Law. She was the Law School's Programme Director for over five years.

 Keren's current teaching interests include:

-Keren has authored module units (chapters) for most of these subjects.
+Keren has authored module chapters for most of these subjects.
 Previous teaching responsibilities have included the following areas of law: contract, company, commercial, insolvency, personal and business taxation, intellectual property, employment and family law.

-Keren has held an appointment as External Adviser to Bristol Law School (UWE).
-She has also been appointed as an external panel member for validation of undergraduate law degrees at both Manchester Law School (MMU) and the University of London (International Programme).
+Keren has acted as an External Adviser to Bristol Law School (UWE).
+She was also appointed as an external panel member for validation of undergraduate law degrees at both Manchester Law School (MMU) and the University of London (International Programme).

-During her term of office as Programme Director at the Open University Law School, Keren worked in collaboration with her counterparts at the University of Law to deliver the OU law degree.
+During her time as Programme Director at the Open University Law School, Keren worked in collaboration with her counterparts at the University of Law to deliver the OU law degree.
 Keren also had involvement in the collaboration with ACAS to create an OU postgraduate qualification for their advisers.

 At the Oxford Institute of Legal Practice, Keren was jointly responsible for mediating the Institute's relationship with eight leading City law firms, BPP Law School and Nottingham Law School in delivering the 'City LPC'.